uzakariyya/python-programming-fellowship/README.md

 | 6         | Working with APIs                          | Integrate data from APIs and develop a project that uses external data sources. |

 ### Note:
-Each student must select at least one project from this list to complete as part of their coursework.
+Each student must complete all the project!